 Compliance Certificate for Works – Road Works

-The Applicant shall obtain and submit a Compliance Certificate/s to certify that all road construction works have been constructed in accordance with this Development Consent, the Construction Certificate and all other standards specified in this consent.

-An application for the Compliance Certificate and associated application fees shall be submitted prior to the commencement of works identified on the respective Construction Certificate.
+An application for a Compliance Certificate and the associated application fee shall be submitted to Council prior to the commencement of works identified on the respective Public Works Certificate.

 The Compliance Certificate will be required to be issued prior to the issue of the Occupation Certificate.

 Final Plan Submission